ryanwaite28/cs-swe-guide/README.md

 ### With that all being said, if i could go back in time to when i first started learning software engineering, this is the order in which  i would learn everything to where everything would make sense and piece together perfectly (I attached links to where you could learn each section header).
 After learning the core/needed skills, create projects and portfolios and network with people online like linkedin.

+The bullet points with an asterisk `*` is considered vital for everyday work as a software engineer and getting that first job; `&` is considered helpful to know and something to be aware of; `%` means is isn't too useful and you can go without as far as getting that first job.

 1. ### Quick History
-- What is computer Science and what is a computer?
+- What is computer Science and what is a computer? `*`
 - main functions of a computer: take in input, remember things, produce an output
 - how did/was it created?
 - human computers